kellyannmcnamara01/bolier-wp/README.md

 ## The Customizer
 Currently built into the customer are the following items:

-### Footer Lgeal Customization
+### Footer Legal Customization
-This allows you to currently edit the privacy policy page, terms of conditions and the copyright statment.
-In the theme's customizer you can edit this under: `customizing -> context custom panel -> footer settings`.
+This allows you to currently edit the privacy policy page, terms of conditions and the copyright statement.
+In the theme's customizer, you can edit this under: `customizing -> context custom panel -> footer settings`.
 If you wish to edit this in the code by editing/adding/removing options you can do by editing `includes/customizer/footer.php`.
 If you would like to echo any of these custom options within the theme look up `the_permalink( get_theme_mod() )` function. – The current example of these ones are in the `footer.php` file

 ### Social Links Customization
 This allows you to currently edit the social media links in `customizing -> context custom panel -> social settings`.
 If you wish to edit this in the code by editing/adding/removing options you can do by editing `includes/customizer/social.php`.
 If you would like to echo any of these custom options within the theme look up `the_permalink( get_theme_mod() )` function. – The current example of these ones are in the `partials/reusables/social-links.php` file